 14) Always Right

-Example: My dad always wants to talk about politics.
+Example: My brother always wants to talk about politics.
 He sees his opinions as facts, and anyone who sees things differently is wrong.

 15) Heaven’s Reward Fallacy